josephong610/week7assignment/README.md

 | Harper Scott   | ECON-501        | Microeconomic Theory      | B      | Average        |
 | Peyton Morales | ECE-685         | Machine Learning          | B      | Average        |
 | Sam Patel      | STA-602         | Modern Regression         | B      | Average        |

+It seems that in my databse, students are only getting As and Bs, with nobody getting Cs yet.
 ---

 ### 6. Rank Students by GPA Within Each Department